pergatore/ytmusic/README.md

 - **Browser Headers**: If using browser authentication, you may need to re-authenticate periodically if sessions expire.
 - **Network**: You need an active internet connection to search and stream music.
 - **Privacy**: Your authentication tokens are stored locally in `~/.ytmusic/` directory.
 Keep these files secure.
+- **OAuth Requirements**: As of November 2024, OAuth requires both oauth_auth.json AND client_secret.json files, with "TVs and Limited Input devices" as the application type.

 ## 📄 License